Codeuctivity/codeuctivity.github.io/blog/2024-09-02-welcome/index.md

 https://play.google.com/store/apps/details?id=com.codeuctivity.LockPDFy

 LockPDFy is a user-friendly, open-source tool for Windows that swiftly encrypts and decrypts PDF files at no cost.

+You can still download the version from the windows store.

 ![1725277048754](image/index/1725277048754.png)